Jahans3/blog-josh-jahans/content/blog/ditching-medium/index.md

 ## What next?

 Like many others, I'll be moving my content over to an independent blog.
 This blog.
 I'll still publish some stuff through Hackernoon, as that's free for all to read, but I won't be putting anything directly onto Medium anymore.
-I'll also be re-posting those same blogs here, too.

 For the foreseeable future, it looks like independent blogs are back.
 Still, there's a good business opportunity waiting for someone, as Medium seem intent on squandering the potential they had.